DEFRA/fcp-mpdp-performance-test-suite/README.md

 The `fcp-mpdp-performance-test-suite` can be ran locally via Docker compose.
 You will first need to run the service you wish to test against locally.
-Update the `DOMAIN` and `PORT` environment variables in the [Docker Compose](./compose.yaml) configuration to point to the service being tested.
+Update the `DOMAIN` and `LOCAL_PORT` environment variables in the [Docker Compose](./compose.yaml) configuration to point to the service being tested.
 Once this is complete, you can trigger a local test run:
 ```
 ./test.sh